Art (ART)

 F 1:30pm-5:20pm

-* ART 369a or b, Interactive Design and the Internet: Software for PeopleStaff
+* ART 3769a or b, Interactive Design and the Internet: Software for PeopleStaff

 HTBA

 A course for experienced photography students to become more deeply involved with the important technical and aesthetic aspects of the medium, including a concentrated study of operations and conceptual thinking required in the use of loaned analog view cameras, added lighting and advanced printing techniques.
 Scanning and archival printing of negatives are included.
 Student work is discussed in regular rigorous critiques.
 Review of significant historic photographic traditions is covered.
-Students are encouraged to employ any previous digital training although this class is primarily analog.
-Prerequisite: ART 237 or permission of instructor.
+Students are encouraged to employ any previous digital training although this class is black-and-white analog photography Prerequisite: ART 2837 or permission of instructor.
 RP

 TTh 10:30am-12:20pm